-It is compulsory to wear appropriate Sixth Form clothing on the journey to and from school and during the school day.
+The uniform is compulsory to wear at all times on the journey to and from the school and during the school day.
 Failure to adhere to the policy is serious and will be addressed through the school's behaviour protocols.